 [under construction — please ignore the mess]

-In the UK in 1953, the first ever computer designed to manage a business was created: LEO (short for Lyons Electronic Office).
-And the first application it ever ran was analytics.
+In the UK in 1951, the first ever computer designed to manage a business was created.
+It was baptised LEO, short for Lyons Electronic Office, and the first application it ever ran was analytics.

 Other computers existed at the time.
-Eniac, an “electronic brains” had been built by the US Army, designed to calculating missile trajectories.
-IBM was working with MIT on an air defense computer.
+ENIAC, an “electronic brain” had been designed by the US Army to calculate missile trajectories.
+And IBM was working with MIT on an air defense computer.
 But Lyon’s management decided that new computer technology could help with business, too

 Lyons & Co. wasn’t a computer company.
 It didn’t even make calculating machines.
 Instead, it was famous around the world for cakes, tea, and sandwiches.
 Its 30,000 employees manufactured 36 miles of swiss roll cakes every day and uniformed staff served over 150 million meals a year in Lyons teashops across the UK.

 The company struggled with an issue that is familiar to anybody running food businesses today—the bakery products were perishable.
-If they weren’t sold, they would be wasted, and if they ran out, valuable sales would be lost.
+If they weren’t sold by the end of the day they would be wasted and if they ran out then valuable sales would be lost.

-LEO was designed and built by Lyon’s own engineers to grapple with predictive analysis: the task of ensuring that each teashop would be restocked every day with just the right about of bread rolls, boiled beef, and ice cream.
+LEO was designed and built by Lyon’s own engineers to ensure that each teashop would be restocked every day with just the right about of bread rolls, boiled beef, and ice cream.

 And Lyons was excited by the possibility that LEO could help track the performance of each teashop, and each product sold, in order to enable managers to make well-informed decisions.

-The very first job to run on the new computer in 1951 was “bakery valuations” and by 1954, the system was fully operational and churning out standard reports for managers across the organization.
+The very first job to run on the new computer—which took up around 2,500 square feet of floor space—was “bakery valuations” and by 1954, the system was fully operational and churning out standard reports for managers across the organization.

 For the first time, managers could see at a glance which products were popular and which were not.
 LEO handled the conversion of meal orders into the individual items required to make them, such as beef, carrots, and dumplings.
 And reports meant managers could easily compare the sales value of goods delivered to each store with the revenue for the month to check for efficiency and fraud.